 We provide precision-policing and security solutions for law enforcement and security personnel to help deter gun violence and make cities, campuses and facilities safer.
 Our flagship public safety solution, ShotSpotter Flex, is the leading outdoor gunshot detection, location and alerting system.
 Our newly-acquired patrol management software, ShotSpotter Missions (formerly HunchLab), creates crime forecasts designed to enable more precise and effective use of patrol resources to deter crime.
 Recently we created a new technology innovation unit - ShotSpotter Labs - to expand our efforts supporting innovative uses of our technology to help protect wildlife and the environment.
 Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are designed to help law enforcement and security personnel serving universities, corporate campuses and key infrastructure or transportation centers mitigate risk and enhance security by notifying authorities of a potential outdoor gunfire incident, saving critical minutes for first responders to arrive.
-Our gunshot detection solutions are trusted in approximately 100 cities as of March 31, 2019.
+Our gunshot detection solutions are trusted in more than 100 cities as of June 30, 2019.

 Our gunshot detection solutions consist of highly-specialized, cloud-based software integrated with proprietary, internet-enabled sensors designed to detect outdoor gunfire.
 The speed and accuracy of our gunfire alerts enable law enforcement and security personnel to reduce their response times to shooting events, which can increase the chances of apprehending the shooter, providing timely aid to victims, and identifying witnesses before they scatter, as well as aid in evidentiary collection and serve as an overall deterrent.
-When a potential gunfire incident is detected by our sensors, our system applies machine learning combined with human review to analyze and validate the incident and precisely locate where the incident occurred.
-An alert containing a location on a map and critical information about the incident is transmitted directly to subscribing law enforcement or security personnel through any internet-connected computer and to iPhone or Android mobile devices.
+When a potential gunfire incident is detected by our sensors, our system applies machine classification combined with human review to analyze and validate the incident and precisely locate where the incident occurred.
+An alert containing a location on a map and critical information about the incident is sent directly to subscribing law enforcement or security personnel through any internet-connected computer and to iPhone or Android mobile devices.

-Our software transmits validated gunfire data along with a recorded digital file of the triggering sound to our Incident Review Center ("IRC"), where our trained acoustic experts are on duty 24 hours a day, seven days a week, 365 days a year to screen and confirm actual gunfire incidents.
+Our software sends validated gunfire data along with the audio of the triggering sound to our Incident Review Center ("IRC"), where our trained acoustic experts are on duty 24 hours a day, seven days a week, 365 days a year to screen and confirm actual gunfire incidents.
 Our acoustic experts can supplement alerts with additional tactical information, such as the potential presence of multiple shooters or the use of high-capacity weapons.
 Gunshot incidents reviewed by our IRC result in alerts typically sent within 45 seconds of the receipt of the gunfire incident.

 We generate annual subscription revenues from the deployment of ShotSpotter Flex on a per-square-mile basis.
 Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
-Our ShotSpotter Missions solution pricing is under development, but will also be subscription based.
-As of March 31, 2019, we had ShotSpotter Flex, ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 680 square miles, of which 660 square miles had gone live.
-These coverage areas included 99 cities and 11 campuses/sites across the United States and in South Africa, including three of the ten largest cities in the United States.
-During the three months ended March 31, 2019, we changed the classification of one customer to be a SiteSecure customer instead of a city customer.
-For the three months ended March 31, 2019, substantially all of our revenues are attributable to customers based in the United States.
+Our ShotSpotter Missions solutions are also sold on a subscription basis.
+As of June 30, 2019, we had ShotSpotter Flex, ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 700 square miles, of which 685 square miles had gone live.
+Coverage areas under contract included more than 100 cities and 11 campuses/sites across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.
+During the six months ended June 30, 2019, we changed the classification of one customer to be a SiteSecure customer instead of a Flex customer.
+For the three and six months ended June 30, 2019, substantially all of our revenues are attributable to customers based in the United States.